Impossible-Robotics-5412/linkage/carburetor/README.md

 This program allows people of all skill levels to control robots built for educational purposes.
-It provides an abstraction over the control and query of peripherals that can be accessed through TCP.
+It provides an abstraction over the control peripherals that can be accessed through TCP.
 It is designed to be run as a daemon.

 _WARNING: This project is in a highly unstable and experimental stage.
 It cannot